Table of Contents

 Add these on workflow-need, not theoretical utility:

-- Debugging-heavy workflow → add Sequential Thinking + Memory
+- Debugging-heavy workflow: add Sequential Thinking plus Memory

-- Research / content workflow → add Firecrawl alongside Tavily
+- Research or content workflow: add Firecrawl alongside Tavily

-- Team coordination workflow → add Slack + Linear (or Jira) + Notion
+- Team coordination workflow: add Slack plus Linear (or Jira) plus Notion

 Verdict